 - The ManKind Project recruits wounded, vulnerable men, particularly from organizations like Alcoholics Anonymous.

-In some of our centers many men who have participated in the NWTA have backgrounds in recovery.
+In some of our centers men who have participated in the NWTA have backgrounds in twelve-step recovery.
 Like the MKP, Alcoholics Anonymous and Narcotics Anonymous provide a structured approach to regaining personal responsibility and integrity.
 Many men who follow the processes of AA and NA experience significant transformation in their abilities to live their lives effectively.
 And many of these who attend the NWTA report that the skills learned with MKP have enabled them to extend what they’ve learned in recovery into other areas of their lives.
 Many also credit the awareness learned on our trainings with their ability to succeed in recovery.
 I don’t suggest that our organization is linked in any way to recovery programs, but many men have found our work to complement their work in recovery.
 And it’s not surprising that these men have chosen to share what they’ve found helpful with others.

 However, recognizing that men who are new to recovery may not be appropriate for our training, we adopted the following policy in 2005:

 MKP recommends that if a prospective participant is known to be an alcoholic or addict, he be sober and free of drugs for six months.
 If a man who has been clean and sober for less than six months wishes to attend an NWTA, MKP recommends that: